 3. Use Sweeteners to Enhance Flavor

 Even though it's the most commonly used sweetener in the world, cane sugar is a little, well, boring in terms of its flat taste (not to mention a nightmare for your immune system and beyond).
 Instead, use alternative ingredients that not only up the sweetness of your drink, but add to its flavor profile as well!
 Maple syrup, molasses and agave are all excellent choices.
 Conversely, if you're wanting to cut sugar even further, you can use a little Stevia, Monkfruit or Erythritol to help slash the calories.

 4. Create Creaminess with a Little Fat

 If you want a truly luxurious treat, a small amount of healthy fat goes a long way in making a good hot chocolate truly great.
 A spoonful of coconut oil makes a solid choice or better still, use a little cacao butter to exaggerate the chocolate flavor even further (and create an intoxicating aroma at the same time).
-For the truly chocolate-obsessed, you can even add a small amount of melted dark chocolate to your drink to create the ultimate indulgence.
+For the truly chocolate-obsessed, you can even add a small amount of melted cacao wafers to your drink to create the ultimate indulgence.

 5. Add a Little Superfood Finesse